joncursi/cheddur-whitepaper/whitepaper.md

 # Cryptocurrency Reviews

-We recognize that in 2018, a significant portion of the cryptocurrencies on the market may be of low quality, or may even be outright scams.
-While it is important to identify these currencies as such, deciding *which* of these are scams and which of these are not is often a highly subjective process---at least before any acts of crime have been committed.
+We recognize that in 2018, a significant portion of the cryptocurrencies on the market may be low quality, or even outright scams.
+While it is important to identify these currencies as such, deciding *which* of these are scams is often a highly subjective process---at least before any acts of crime have been committed.

 ## Using the Wisdom of the Crowd

-As a company, we believe that it is best to neither be the judge nor jury over these subjective decisions.
+As a company, we believe that it is best to be neither the judge nor jury over these subjective decisions.
 When it comes to listing new coins and crypto apps on Cheddur, our goal is to instead be *factually complete* and to list new and interesting projects based on user demand and the facts that are available on